hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

 The larger the amount of data, the more expensive it will be to submit as metadata in a transaction.
 Additionally, transaction metadata has hard limits.

-When a Storage Entry is created, the first field, `E-7-1`, refers to the identity `SSI` of the creator of the Storage Entry.
+When a Storage Entry is created, the first field, `E-7-1`, refers to the identity `SSI` of the Storage Entry's creator.
 The Storage Entry is also designed as a chain, similar to the `SSI` entries.
-The creator (`E-7-1`) is allowed to send follow-up events to update the content of the entry.
+The creator (`E-7-1`) is allowed to send follow-up events to update the entry's content.

 Like the `SSI`, the `**Storage Entry**`, all events can be referenced by the hash (`HASH_ALGORITHM`).
-But the identifier of the entry is the reference to the first event of the chain.
+But the entry's identifier is the reference to the first event in the chain.
 The create storage event `E-7` should include a nonce (`E-7-50`) to allow for the creation of multiple distinct entries with the same initial information.
 Example: For use cases like the **StatusList**, where the initial value may be identical (e.g., an array of zeros representing the validity of a credential), the nonce (`E-7-50`) ensures the creation of multiple distinct Storage Entries.

 Also, like the `SSI`, it should be possible to resolve the Storage Entry to a point in time.
-By default, when resolving the Storage Entry, it SHOULD return the latest state of the entry.
+By default, when resolving the Storage Entry, it SHOULD return the entry's latest state.

 ```mermaid
 ---